alshedivat/al-folio/_pages/about.md

 I'm a Form 5 student at La Salle College aspiring to become a neuroscientist.
 My interests are mainly in cognitive neuroscience, computational neuroscience and neurology.

-This website is currently under construction.
-If you spot an error,<br>please do shoot me a text!
+If you spot an error on this website, please do shoot me a text!